 Today, January 23rd I weigh 9lb less, I’ve dropped three percent body fat, virtually no muscle, and my stomach is pencil skirt flat (as it would be considering it’s 5cm smaller).
-If you want the Cliffnotes version, stop now – Educogym works, but if you want the details, read on.
+If you want the Cliffnotes version, stop now – Educogym works, but if you want the details, read on for the rest of the Educogym review.
 After all, in my case, it wasn’t exactly no pain for the gain.

 Let’s start at the beginning – my reason for choosing Educogym was simple.
 Laziness.
 They claim that their 12 days intensive program can see you drop around half a stone in that time – and you would do it doing just 15-20 minutes of exercise a day.
 Excellent – potentially massive results with minimum time.

-By this point however I had seen full length photos of myself in a gym kit – from all angles (something you won’t be doing).
+By this point, however, I had seen full-length photos of myself in a gym kit – from all angles (something you won’t be doing).
 If they’d said ‘you’re going to survive on donkey dung for 12 days, I’d have said ‘lead me to the mule’ – thankfully, it wasn’t (quite) that bad.

-In fact, at first glance the diet actually didn’t sound too bad.
-My shopping list included things like full fat cream cheese, smoked salmon, streaky bacon, macadamia nuts – and double cream to put in my tea.
-Things I haven’t consumed either at all, or without guilt for about 20 years!
-Shopping that evening I skipped round Sainsburys like the proverbial child in a sweetshop.
+In fact, at first glance, the Educogym diet plan actually didn’t sound too bad.
+Educogym is a high-fat diet – what we know now as a keto diet.
+My shopping list included things like full-fat cream cheese, smoked salmon, streaky bacon, macadamia nuts – and double cream to put in my tea.
+Things I haven’t consumed either at all or without guilt for about 20 years!

-The Educogym diet however focuses heavily on fat as the idea is not just to merely reduce insulin but flatline it.
+The Educogym diet however, focuses heavily on fat as the idea is not just to merely reduce insulin but flat line it.
 This gives your body no option but to draw on your own fat stores for fuel.

 You combine the diet with a very specific strength training workout that aims to preserve the muscle mass you would normally lose shedding weight so quickly – one day legs, one day chest and back, one day shoulder and arms – and an abs routine you do daily.

-Because it’s a three hour round trip for me to go into London, it wasn’t massively feasible for me go to Harley Street daily to do my 15 minute workout – so, I was going to be their first take-home client.
-This turned out not to be something I’m going to recommend to anyone, but, we’re getting ahead of ourselves.
-First let me tell you what this would mean to me….
+Because it’s a three-hour round trip for me to go into London, it wasn’t massively feasible for me go to Harley Street daily to do my 15-minute workout – so, I was going to be their first take-home client.
+This turned out to cause me a few problems, but, we’re getting ahead of ourselves.
+First, let me tell you what this would mean to me….

 If you’re doing the monitored program you workout on the special gizmo above and the number of people in the gym is strictly limited.
 I was at my normal gym.
 To be able to jump from machine to machine fast, I was going to need to go to the gym at the quietest time of day – 3pm, which meant putting the gym ahead of any other commitment in my day (including work).